- Ensure the project’s success with a structured analysis

 2. Embedding into project governance

-You can integrate the Project Health Check very well into the current project governance and the culture of the organization or project – some organizations just need more time than others.
+The Project Health Check can be easily integrated into the current project governance and the culture of the organization or project – some organizations just need more time than others.

-It is possible to mistake the Project Health Check as audit tool – and again, it strongly depends on the organization whether they see it in a positive or negative way.
+It is possible to mistake the Project Health Check for an audit tool – and again, it strongly depends on the organization whether they see it in a positive or negative way.
 This is why I recommend introducing it in the project context or through reliable sparring partners.

-- Identifying areas of improvement and best practices: With this diagnosis tool, you quickly identify the areas of your project that you must improve or you name the steps to improve them.
-You also identify best practices.
+- Identifying areas of improvement and best practices: With this diagnosis tool, you can quickly identify the areas of your project that need to be improved or name steps to improve them.
+Best practices can also be identified.

 - Measurable: The questions are measurable and comparable because the tool offers a structured approach with the same questions.
 Thus, you can measure the progress of the project itself and the progress of projects in different areas as well.
 In this way, you can identify weak spots in your organization.

 - Progress: If you found a problem during the Health Check, then you can easily understand the progress you made after six to eight weeks.

 - Catalyst to communicate project problems to relevant stakeholders: If you need support from your senior management, you can use the tool to help you.
 Structures, graphics, diagrams, an ordered approach to reach your goals – these are the best prerequisites to gain management’s commitment.